abiywondimu5758/ethiopian-date-converter/README.md

 The core conversion logic is implemented in C for maximum performance and shared across all language bindings.

+## Credits

+Based on excellent algorithms from the [ethiopic-calendar](https://github.com/geezorg/calendar) library by Geez.org.

 ## License

 MIT